HebiRobotics/QuickBuffers/README.md

 ProtoSource.newInstance(new ByteArrayInputStream(bytes));
 ```

+Keep in mind that mutability comes at the cost of thread-safety, so contents should be cloned with `ProtoMessage::clone` or copied with `ProtoMessage::copyFrom` before being passed to another thread.

 **Direct Source/Sink**

 Depending on platform support for `sun.misc.Unsafe`, the `DirectSource` and `DirectSink` implementations allow working with off-heap memory.
 This is intended for reducing unnecessary memory copies when working with direct NIO buffers.
-Note that besides not needing to copy data, there is no performance benefit compared to working with heap arrays.
+Besides not needing to copy data, there is no performance benefit compared to working with heap arrays.

 ```Java
 // Write to direct buffer